Cash 1 Blog

 Make sure the new payoff amount is in writing and get things settled quickly.
 Take note that your credit score could still be affected if the lender reports the settlement to credit agencies.
 It doesn't count as default, and it isn't as bad as defaulting, but it still makes it difficult for you to qualify for the best rate loans.

 Refinancing a loan can help you to reduce your interest rate to save money.
 Refinancing isn't easy, though.
-Outside of having to follow legal regulations over refinancing, you might have trouble finding someone willing to refinance the title loan for you.
+Outside of having to follow legal regulations over refinancing, you might have trouble finding someone willing to for you.

 Another problem with refinancing is that it doesn't get you out of the loan.
 It means that you move from one loan to another.
 You still have to make the payments and your credit is still at risk if you don't.
 You should only consider refinancing if you feel you can make the loan more affordable – and pay off the new loan.